CRBroughton/Forager/README.md

 ## Installation

+### Prebuilt Binary Installation

+You can install Forager with the provided binaries available on the [releases](https://github.com/CRBroughton/Forager/releases) page.

+This binary will provide both the back-end and front-end of the application.

+For deployment of the application, see [Pocketbases Going to Production documentation](https://pocketbase.io/docs/going-to-production/).

+## Manual Installation

-Regardless of installation method, you will require the following to build Forager:
+Regardless of manual installation method, you will require the following to build Forager:

 - npm
 - pnpm